 The IATA airport code for Dublin Airport is DUB.
 This will appear on your ticket.

-The average temperature of Dublin in March is 7°C.
+The average temperature of Dublin in April is 9°C.

 Airlines that fly to Dublin include bmi, Ryanair, Aer Lingus, Flybe, Iberia, AA, germanwings, bmibaby, KLM - and you can book them all at discounted prices with us.